SanniM3/research-assistant/README.md

 2. Manager should combine question and human feedback to define subquestions that need to be answered.
 3. Generate and applicable search query.
 Then iterate over results (giving `process logs` to the user) and
 4. Then at each aggregate findings node, verify that all initial subquestions have been answered and use then to generate a summary relative to the initial question.
 5. The review findings looks for missing answers to initial subquestions, it also looks for follow up questions based on the findings.
-If there are none, return `research completed`
+If there are none, return `research completed`.
+Consider adding paper review instructions to this prompt (modify maybe ACL instructions for survey papers), then set a score threshold which is what we use to review findings.
+Alternatively, I can make the report writing a new subgraph that has review and the interative process.
 6. [Maybe start with this] - While reading each paper, add the paper to a knowledge base, (I can still do summarisation to find out research gaps or additional searches), but during report writing, actual details are cited from the proper knowledge base to avoid hallucination.
 Alternatively, to avoid keeping track of too much context, while reading each paper and search result, add them to a knowledge base, then get use that to answer the user query.
 Then identify gaps from this answer to create another search.
 Then repeat.
 That way, we may not need to keep track of previous searches and papers (maybe?)
 ## License